nsh87/ehrcorral/docs/overview.rst

 weight given to the year, since entry errors are less likely there (i.e. someone is more likely to recognize that 1972 was keyed in as 9172), and different generations will be reflected in this area to separate family members with common birth days.
+This field has a strong influence amongst the non-name fields since it should never change and matches do imply that records are quite similar.
+Like with sex, there is a strong negative weight for records that are strongly dissimilar, but there is also a strong positive weight for the reasons mentioned above.

 Weighting
 ^^^^^^^^^